nathanmarianovsky/Trak/README.md

 /home/username/.local/share/Trak/
 ```
 where 'username' has to be replaced.
-* Under the "config" folder there will be three files titled configuration.json, location.json, and tutorial.json.
-These contain the settings parameters, application installation location, and the application tutorial load.
+* Under the "config" folder there will be three files titled configuration.json, location.json, notifications.json, and tutorial.json.
+These contain the settings parameters, application installation location, application notifications, and the application tutorial load.
 * Under the "data" folder all user records are contained.
 In the application settings this directory can be changed if the user desires for the data to be saved elsewhere.
 * Under the "localPages" folder will be the application html files reproduced by the application on launch.
 In order to avoid having to ask for administrator privileges the application creates new html files locally after modifying them.
 The modifications occuring correspond to changing the href values of the css and js files.
 * Under the "localStyles" folder will be the application css file reproduced by the application on launch.
 In order to avoid having to ask for administrator privileges the application creates new css files locally after modifying it.
 The modifications occuring correspond to changing the primary and secondary color values.